aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-coordinate-system-transformations/_index.md

 ---

 ## **Global Transformation**
-For global transformation of an image in C#, the following steps can be used.
+For global transformation of a scene in C#, the following steps can be used.

 1. Instantiate a new object of Bitmap class
 1. Initialize a new object of Graphics class with this bitmap object
 1. Use the RotateTransform method of Graphics object to specify the rotation angle
-1. Draw the shapes to have global transformation
+1. Draw the shapes with global transformation

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-CoordinateSystemsTransformations-GlobalTransformation-GlobalTransformation.cs" >}}
 ## **Local Transformation**
-` `For local transformation of an image in C#, the following steps can be used.
+` `For local transformation of an object in C#, the following steps can be used.

 1. Instantiate a new object of Bitmap class
 1. Initialize a new object of Graphics class with this bitmap object
-1. Draw the shapes such as Ellipse
+1. Create a shape such as Ellipse
 1. Define a matrix with desired transformation
 1. Apply the matrix to defined object

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-CoordinateSystemsTransformations-LocalTransformation-LocalTransformation.cs" >}}
 ## **Matrix Transformation**
-` `For Matrix transformation of an image in C#, the following steps can be used.
+` `For Matrix transformation of a path in C#, the following steps can be used.

 1. Instantiate a new object of Bitmap class
 1. Initialize a new object of Graphics class with this bitmap object
-1. Draw the shapes such as rectangle
+1. Create a shape such as Rectangle
 1. Define the Matrix Transformation using the Matrix class
 1. Apply the transformation to defined rectangle